 Before saving a payment you can enter the details of this payment.

-The description is for internal use and will not be printed on the invoice or receipt.
+The field “Description” is for internal use and will not be printed on the invoice or receipt.
+If a description is entered when a payment is made, it will be shown in the client file, attached to the “payment” entry.

 Processing payments that are not the exact invoice amount

-Should you want to leave the credit, then enter the amount but do not check the box “Round + book difference”.
+- Should you want to leave the credit, then enter the amount but do not check the box “R&B”.

-- Should you receive a partial payment, i.e. a payment less than the invoice amount, you can enter the amount received in the box “Amount” and make sure that you do not check the box “Round + Book difference” before clicking Save.
+- Should you receive a partial payment, i.e. a payment less than the invoice amount, you can enter the amount received in the box “Paid Now” and make sure that you do not check the box “R&B” before clicking Finish.
 This will leave the remainder as an open amount on this client’s record.

-- Should the client make a payment that is less than the remaining invoice amount but the difference is only a few cents and you do not wish to follow up on this, you can check the box “Round + Book difference” before clicking Save.
+- Should the client make a payment that is less than the remaining invoice amount but the difference is only a few cents and you do not wish to follow up on this, you can check the box “R&B” before clicking Finish.
 This will make sure that the invoice is marked as fully paid and this client will not pop up in the debtors list with only a few cents left on the invoice.

 What do different invoice colors tell you?